 Over the years, labor-saving devices started becoming more widespread and affordable.
 Washing machines went from an oddity to a common household appliance.
 Affordable refrigeration and the availability of frozen foods meant people could shop for food once a week instead of every day.
 As farm equipment became more efficient, fewer people were needed to bring the crops in and they began migrating to larger cities for work.
 By 1940 the number of Americans living in rural communities had dropped to about 43%.

 Without as much physical labor, Americans started to put on weight.

 For the sake of convenience, some nutritional sacrifices had to be made.
-Salt was added preserve food while sugars and fats were added to enhance the taste.
+Salt was added to preserve food, while sugars and fats were added to enhance the taste.

 The problem is that people like to talk about being healthy, but they don't put their money where their mouths are.
 The McLean was a financial flop and Taco Bell eventually killed the Border Light menu because of low sales.
 Your health was important to them, just not more important than profits.

 Since lean wasn't working, fast food restaurants decided to go in the other direction.
 McDonald's introduced the McGriddles breakfast sandwiches that have between 420 and 560 calories per sandwich.
 Not to be outdone, Burger King successfully launched the Triple Whopper with Cheese and 1,230 calories per sandwich.
-After the introduction of those gut-busting options, the financial results of both Burger King and McDonalds improved significantly.
+After introducing those gut-busting options, the financial results of both Burger King and McDonald's improved significantly.

 Our physical shape today is a result of all those forces coming together.

-It might be tough, but there are things we can do about it.
+It might be challenging, but there are things we can do about it.

 UPDATE 8/9/2014: When we first wrote this article, there were no concrete studies showing the connection between reduced activity and weight gain.
 Now there are.

-In that same time period, the average BMI for women increased .37% per year, even though there was no evidence they ate more calories.
+In that same time, the average BMI for women increased .37% per year, even though there was no evidence they ate more calories.